mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 To be used in conjunction with an associated :ref:`syn_file_format` file and morphology :ref:`hoc_file_format` file.
 It numbers each synapse, and links it to its associated presynaptic cell type and ID.
-While a :ref:`syn_file_format` file and :ref:`hoc_file_format` file provide the anatomical realization of a network, the addition of a :ref:`con_file_format` file makes it into a functional realization, as it allows linking the synapses to their presynaptic cells, which in turn allow cell type specific activation patters (see: :py:meth:`single_cell_parser.network.NetworkMapper`).
+While a :ref:`syn_file_format` file and :ref:`hoc_file_format` file provide the anatomical realization of a network, the addition of a :ref:`con_file_format` file makes possible to construct a functional realization, as it allows linking the synapses to presynaptic cells of a dense connectome model, which in turn allows to assign cell type specific activation patterns to each synapse.
+ISF's workflow is designed to create these files in tandem, so they always co-exist.

-Readers:

-- :py:mod:`~single_cell_parser.reader.read_functional_realization_map`

 Example::